mrdingma/book_reviewer/README.md

 reviews for each book.
 (The user submissions are not submitted to The New Times, but are stored and displayed within your app.)

-# ow to run the project:
+# How to run the project:
 Install Node and NPM package manager from the official site Open terminal and go to the directory of the project Run following commands : - npm install - npm start